Existence and uniqueness of dynamic evolutions for a one-dimensional debonding model with damping: Introduction

-where $\kappa\colon[\ell_0,+\infty)\to(0,+\infty)$ is the local toughness of the glue between the film and the substrate (for a more general case of speed-dependent toughness in the undamped case $\nu=0$ we refer to~\cite{LazNarkappa}).
-To this aim, as in~\cite{DMLazNar16} and~\cite{Lar10}, we postulate the validity of an energy-dissipation balance and of a maximum dissipation principle, deducing that $\ell$ must satisfy the following system, namely Griffith's criterion:
+where $\kappa\colon[\ell_0,+\infty)\to(0,+\infty)$ is the local toughness of the glue between the tape and the substrate (for a more general case of speed-dependent toughness in the undamped case $\nu=0$ we refer to~\cite{LazNarkappa}).
+With this aim, as in~\cite{DMLazNar16} and~\cite{Lar10}, we formulate the evolution in terms of an energy-dissipation balance and of a maximum dissipation principle, deducing that $\ell$ must satisfy the following system, namely Griffith's criterion:

 In Section~\ref{sec4} we present our main result: we solve the coupled problem showing existence and uniqueness of a pair $(u,\ell)$ satisfying \eqref{problem1}\&\eqref{Griff} (see Theorem~\ref{finalthm}).
-Our result generalises Theorem~3.5 in~\cite{DMLazNar16} both for the presence of the friction as well as for the weaker regularity we require on the data.
+Our result generalises Theorem~3.5 in~\cite{DMLazNar16} both for the presence of the damping term as well as for the weaker regularity we require on the data.
 The strategy for the proof is, like in Section~\ref{sec1}, to rewrite \eqref{problem1}\&\eqref{Griff} as a fixed point problem and then to use a contraction argument (see Proposition~\ref{contractioncoupled}).
-Furthermore our approach even allows to consider the presence of an external force $f$ in the model (see Remark~\ref{external}), namely when the equation for the vertical displacement $u$ becomes
+Furthermore, our approach even allows us to consider the presence of an external force $f$ in the model (see Remark~\ref{external}), namely when the equation for the vertical displacement $u$ becomes

-At the end of the work we attach an Appendix, in which we collect some results used through the paper about Chain rule and Leibniz differentiation rule under low regularity assumptions.
+At the end of the work we attach an Appendix, in which we collect some results used through the paper about the Chain rule and the Leibniz differentiation rule under low regularity assumptions.